 The Governing Board believes that academic honesty and personal integrity are fundamental components of a student's education and character development.
 The Board expects that students will not cheat, lie, plagiarize or commit other acts of academic dishonesty.
-Students, parents/guardians, staff and administrators shall be responsible for creating and maintaining a positive school climate that encourages honesty.
+Students, parents/guardians, staff members, and administrators shall be responsible for creating and maintaining a positive school climate that encourages honesty.
 Students found to have committed an act of academic dishonesty shall be subject to district and school-site discipline rules.
 The Superintendent or designee may establish standards of academic honesty, measures of preventing dishonesty, and specific consequences for acts of dishonesty.
-Any recommendations for discipline shall be incorporated into the school's site level discipline rules.
-For a complete copy of this Board Policy please refer to the district website https://jurupausd.org/ BP 5131.9
+Any recommendations for discipline shall be incorporated into the school's site level discipline rules - (BP 5131.9).